 What’s nice is that you don’t have to just use one or the other.
 Just because it’s the best solution for me, doesn’t mean that wouldn’t be the case for you.
 Try ’em both out and figure out what works best for you.

-Personal Capital isn’t perfect
+Empower isn’t perfect

 - Can’t exclude accounts from net worth – I mentioned how I want everything in one place.
 With Quicken, I could add in my daughter’s savings account and 529 plan for instance.
 These are accounts I want to track, but I don’t consider them to be part of my net worth.
 Quicken gives you the ability to exclude accounts from your net worth and still track them – I love that.
-I don’t believe there’s a way to do this in Personal Capital.
+I don’t believe there’s a way to do this in Empower.

 - 90-day history – To get a good snapshot of your finances, 90 days should be good most of the time.
 But I did like that I could see the growth of our net worth over the years.
 I also liked that I could do a quick search and see how much I paid for a product or service in the past before I made the same or similar purchase again.
-Not so much with Personal Capital.
+Not so much with Empower.
 You get a rolling three-month window.

-- The assigned financial advisor – So, Personal Capital is free, but like I mentioned, they’re hoping to talk to you and bring you under their umbrella of investments management.
+- The assigned financial advisor – So, Empower is free, but like I mentioned, they’re hoping to talk to you and bring you under their umbrella of investment management.
 So when you sign up, if you have $100,000 in investable assets, a financial advisor from the company will call you.
 They want an opportunity to give you a free hour of consultation.
 I have no problem with that, but I already have a financial advisor I’m very confident in.
-You aren’t required to talk to them, but they will call periodically to check in.
+You aren’t required to talk to them, but they will call periodically to check-in.
 I’ve never answered (they leave voicemails), but they will continue to call until they get to talk to you.
 In their defense, I have heard that the calls can actually be worthwhile.
 Sam from Financial Samurai decided to go through the consultation to see what it was all about.
 Here’s a link to his post taking you through the process.

 All in all, I’m happy to make the change.
 However, this has been a big transition for me.
 20 years is a long time with one piece of software.
 My entire financial history is there and I know the ins and the outs of the product.